-Training is a very important tool in all the departments of the business e. g. finance, production, marketing etc. The return on investment in training is huge in terms of higher productivity, enhancing skills of the employees, increasing the motivation levels etc.
+Training is a very important tool in all the departments of the business e. g. finance, production, marketing, etc. The return on investment in training is huge in terms of higher productivity, enhancing the skills of the employees, increasing the motivation levels, etc.

 Importance of Training

 Adequately planned and well-executed training program can lead to the following advantages.

 - Higher productivity and better quality of work